9.2 Administration and governance

 - Encourage the participation of young people in various consultative and co-decision bodies at the national and local levels.

 Evidence of cross-sectorial cooperation can be found on the webpage of the Ministry of Foreign Affairs, under the “Materials on development cooperation and global challenges for kindergartens, primary and secondary schools” tab, where the materials for classes are published.
-Education is under the auspices of the Ministry of Education, Science and Sport.
+Education is under the auspices of the Ministry of Education.
 Children and youth in schools are encouraged to consider global developments and their consequences for the local environment.

-The Strategic framework for climate change adaptation (Strateški okvir prilagajanja podnebnim spremembam) includes activities in the field of education, training and awareness raising.
+The Strategic framework for climate change adaptation (Strateški okvir prilagajanja podnebnim spremembam), adopted on 7th of December 2016, includes activities in the field of education, training and awareness raising.

 Education for Sustainable Development (ESD) is included one of the elective subjects in elementary school (Environmental education I, II and III) and represents the strategic development guideline for the education system, requiring a change in the paradigm of knowledge and values.
-The strategic framework is outcome of cooperation between the Ministry of the Environment and Spatial Planning and the Ministry of Education, Science and Sport.
+The strategic framework is outcome of cooperation between the Ministry of the Environment and Spatial Planning and the Ministry of Education.